DanielContreras18881/PulseLive/Readme.md

 ExercisePulseBall
 =================

-Build with AngularJs & Bootstrap by Daniel Contreras Aladro
+Developed with NodeJs, Express, AngularJs & Bootstrap by Daniel Contreras Aladro

 =====================================================================================

 pulseBall.init
 ==============

-Function to initalize the App with the initial rankings
+Function to initialize the App with the initial rankings

 =====================================================================================